 The 5 Whys, you must start by identifying a problem and asking ‘why is this happening?’.
-Problems can occur over and over again and this is a remarkably simple approach to identify the root cause.
+Problems can occur over and over again and this is a remarkably simple approach to identifying the root cause.

 If the first answer doesn’t bring you any closer to solving the problem, you must keep asking ‘why’ until you find the weakness in the process.

 Quite obviously, the name comes from the idea that you can find the root issue after asking ‘why’ five times.
 This might not sound like a very sophisticated or innovative approach but don’t underestimate the potential of this simple tool.

-Designed to figure out what is really going wrong, rather than basing decisions on what you 'think' is happening.
-The 5 whys offer a great way to problem-solving and eliminating the root cause is critical.
-An informed decision based on a full understanding of the problem.
+Designed to figure out what is really going wrong rather than basing decisions on what you ‘think’ is happening.
+The 5 whys offer a great way to problem-solving, and eliminating the root cause is critical.
+An informed decision is based on a full understanding of the problem.

 Clearly define the goals of the analysis so you can pinpoint the exact problem.

-The key component of the 5 whys analysis and root cause analysis process is to include people that have hands-on experience of the problem as they have the most valuable information.
+The key component of the 5 whys analysis and root cause analysis process is to include people that have hands-on experience with the problem as they have the most valuable information.

 Remember to keep asking “why?” until you find a possible root cause of the problem.